SITONGRUC/FOUNDATIONS_OF_TECHNICAL_ANALYSIS/README.md

 ##### 5.defi_data.csv is the data from Yahoo finance
 ##### 6.semi.ipynb is using geometric brownian motion model to make N simulated price series

-##### The code was presented into two part.
-First we presented kernel regression on price series and second we would check ten pattern which was shown in the paper above.